First Person Dream

 Dada woke me from a really good dream, you cry, yanking the comforter over your head.

-I open the blinds.
-Swallow laughter.
+I swallow laughter.
+Pull open the blinds.

-I grab the coffee and hover at the kitchen counter, preparing oatmeal with maple syrup, cinnamon, extra cream.
+I hover at the kitchen counter, preparing oatmeal with maple syrup, cinnamon, extra cream.
 I can track the path of your feet above my head, the opening and closing of the bathroom’s pocket door, the drawers of your pine dresser slapping shut as you choose your flamboyance for the day.
-Joy surges up my neck when you start down the stairs.

 Previous